docsforadobe/after-effects-expression-reference/docs/group.rst

 Group
 ##############

-All properties im the Timeline are organized into groups, which share some attributes of properties like ``name`` and ``propertyIndex``.
+All properties in the Timeline are organized into groups, which share some attributes of properties like ``name`` and ``propertyIndex``.
 Groups can have a fixed number of properties (e.g. an individual effect whose properties don't change) or a variable number of properties (e.g. the Effects group itself which can have any number of effect within it).

 * **Top-level groups in a Layer:**
 	* Motion Trackers